Those working in the homes of others, including live-in domestic service workers, are subject to unique wage and hour laws.

 Third party employers of direct care workers, such as home care staffing agencies, aren't permitted to claim the exemption for companionship services or the exemption for live-in domestic service workers.
 Even if the employee is jointly employed by the third party employer and the individual, family, or household using the services, the third party employer can't claim either exemption.
 Third party employers must pay their workers the minimum wage and overtime pay.
 However, the individual, family, or household may claim any applicable exemption.

-If you are a home care worker and believe you have been denied overtime pay, you should first ask your employer about it to rule out an honest mistake.
+If you're a home care worker and believe you have been denied overtime pay, you should first ask your employer about it to rule out an honest mistake.
 Otherwise, you may want to consider filing a claim.
-Get started today with a free claim review by an employment attorney specializing in wage and hour issues.
+Get started today by getting in touch with an experienced employment attorney near you.